4paradigm/OpenMLDB/docs/en/install_deploy.md

 * Modify `server.host`.
 The host is the ip/domain name of the deployment machine.
 * Modify `server.port`.
 THe port is the port number of the deployment machine.
 * Modify `zk_cluster` to the address of the zk cluster that has been started.
-Ip is the ip of the machine where zk is located, and port is the port number configured by clientPort in the zk configuration file.
+Ip is the address of the machine where zk is located, and port is the port number configured by clientPort in the zk configuration file.
 If zk is in cluster mode, it is separated by commas, and the format is ip1:port1,ip2:port2,ip3:port3.
 * If you share zk with other OpenMLDB, you need to modify zookeeper.root_path.
 * Modify `batchjob.jar.path` to the BatchJob Jar file path.
 If it is set to empty, it will search in the upper-level lib directory.
 If you use Yarn mode, you need to modify it to the corresponding HDFS path.
 * Modify `offline.data.prefix` to the offline table storage path.
 If Yarn mode is used, it needs to be modified to the corresponding HDFS path.